AdaCore/spark2014/lrm/source/subprograms.rst

 No extensions or restrictions.

-.. note:: RCC.
-Is this really true?
-I don't understand the use of the extended return statement, so advice here is welcome!
-Target: D1/CDR.

 Overloading of Operators
 ------------------------

 No extensions or restrictions.

-.. note:: RCC.
-Anything to add here anyone?
-Target: D1/CDR.

 Null Procedures
 ---------------

 No extensions or restrictions.

-.. note:: RCC.
-Anything to add here anyone?
-Target: D1/CDR.

 Expression Functions
 --------------------

 No extensions or restrictions.

-.. note:: RCC.
-Anything to add here anyone?
-Target: D1/CDR.